hackclub/some-assembly-required/guide/writing-code/instructions/jumps.md

 The instruction pointer register stores the **memory address** of the current line of the program it's executing, and updates itself automatically.

 For example, let's say we're running an assembly program that has an instruction for adding two numbers together.
-Once that instruction finishes running, the instruction pointer increments by one memory address to point at the next instruction of the program.
-For x86-64 machines that are 64-bit, that would mean that each time an instruction finishes, the instruction pointer adds 64 bits, or 8 bytes.
+Once that instruction finishes running, the instruction pointer increments to point at the next instruction of the program.

+For x86-64 machines that are 64-bit, that would mean that each time an instruction finishes, the instruction pointer adds 8.
+This is because, as you may remember, 64 bits is 8 bytes (64 bits / 8 bits per byte = 8 bytes).
+Each memory address represents a byte of data.
+Each instruction is stored as 8 bytes.

+So let's say our first instruction is at memory address `0x00000004`.
+If we incremented to `0x00000005`, that would be **1 byte** of data, or **8 bits**.
+If we want to increment by an instruction's amount of data (**8 bytes**), we'd increment to `0x00000012`, since that's 8 bytes after `0x00000004`.

 _Insert drawn diagram of a program, its memory address next to it, and showing the instruction pointer_